-If you’re considering lifting your servers and applications to the cloud, one of the toughest decisions to make is which platform to use.
+If you’re considering lifting your servers and applications to the cloud, one of the toughest decisions to make is which platform to use, Azure vs. Amazon.
 Microsoft Azure and Amazon Web Services (AWS) are two of the biggest players in the market and they both have the required elements to effectively and securely host virtually any organization’s servers and applications in the cloud.
 So, how do you choose between them?
 Well, like with all things IT, it depends.

 If you look at the decision solely from a pricing perspective, after digging through their complex pricing models you’ll find that both Azure and AWS are fairly competitive.
 You wouldn’t see any material pricing difference unless you are hosting a specialized application that one platform has a better model for.
 With that said, you really need to first take a close look at what applications and workloads you are looking to lift and determine which platform offers the most cost-effective feature set for your specific needs.